 8Across The Top All Weather and Grass Gallop

-We have turf and winter grass gallops.
-It is a straight four furlong gallop on turf taken from the Old Lewis Racecourse.
-This turf gallop is used mainly for the two year olds who work up here in groups over four furlongs before using the across the top gallop as a pull up area.
+This is a straight four furlong gallop on turf taken from the Old Lewis Racecourse.
+This turf gallop is used mainly for the two-year-olds who work up here in groups over four furlongs before using the Across The Top gallop as a pull up area.

 10Walkway Home and Picking Ground